nystudio107/seomatic/README.md

 ## Changelog

+### 1.1.14 -- 2016.04.18

+* [Added] Added [Organization Contact Points](https://developers.google.com/structured-data/customize/contact-points) that can appear in the Google Knowledge panel in some searches
+* [Improved] Updated the README.md

 ### 1.1.13 -- 2016.04.16

 * [Added] If an SEOmatic FieldType is attached to a Craft Commerce Product, in addition to rendering the page SEO Meta, it will also generate [Product JSON-LD microdata](https://developers.google.com/structured-data/rich-snippets/products) that describes the product.